UnHumbleBen/dimensionality-reduction/README.md

 The red circles indicate the projected data points and the dotted lines connect the original, normalized dataset to the projected ones.

+## Face Image Dataset
+We now apply PCA to a real data set. **data/faces.mat** contains a dataset *X* of face images, each 32 x 32 in grayscale.
+Each row of *X* corresponds to one face image (a row vector of length 32 x 32 = 1024).
+(Figure of first 100 face images to be added later)

 ## To-Do List
 - [X] implement tests/ExampleDataset.m
 - [X] create figure for Example Dataset